FitSync-G13/fitsync-docker-compose/README.md

 # FitSync Docker Compose

-Docker Compose configuration for running the complete FitSync application stack locally.
+Docker Compose configuration for running the complete FitSync multi-repository application.

 ## Overview

-This repository contains the Docker Compose setup for local development and testing of the FitSync microservices application.
+This repository contains the Docker Compose orchestration for the FitSync microservices application.
+It manages all services, databases, and infrastructure components required to run FitSync locally or in deployment environments.

+## Quick Start for Testers

+If you're testing the FitSync application, see **[SETUP.md](SETUP.md)** for complete setup instructions.

+**TL;DR:**
+1. Clone all 8 repositories to the same parent directory
+2. Navigate to this repository
+3. Run `./setup.sh` (Linux/Mac) or `setup.bat` (Windows)
+4. Access the app at http://localhost:3000

 ## Services